keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/pr-create/_index.md

 You should see a message with a box to click that opens a PR template that you can populate.

-> **Note:**
+> **Note**
   The PR template can also be found at `.github/pull_request_template.md`.

 You need to provide the following information:

 * Title for the PR.
    Follow the
   [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/)
   for your PR title.
-  - Title should begin with an appropriate feature type.
+  * Title should begin with an appropriate feature type.
     You can find a list of all possible feature types [here](#commit-types).
-  - First word after the feature type should be lowercase.
+  * First word after the feature type should be lowercase.

     An example for a pull request title is: